-This study determined 44 off-target proteins of celecoxib, a nonsteroidal anti-inflammatory and one of the most common medicines for treating inflammatory diseases.
-It shows that these proteins play a role in the signaling pathways related to neurodegenerative disease and cancer pathways.
-Finally, the study provides molecular supporting evidence for using celecoxib toward the drug-repurposing approach by exploring drug targets.
+In this study, we determined forty-four off-target proteins of celecoxib, a non-steroidal antiinflammatory, and one of the most common medicines for treating inflammatory diseases.
+We showed that these proteins play a role in the signaling pathways related to neurodegenerative disease and cancer pathways.
+Finally, we provided molecular supporting evidence for using celecoxib towards the drug repurposing approach by exploring drug targets.